 Scotch Double-sided tape works best with thin, flat, soft materials, such as plastics.Scotch Double-sided tape works best with circuit boards that have larger features, such as boards that can be completely milled with only a 1/32" Flat End Mill.
 If the features are small enough to require using a smaller end mill, then High-Strength Double-Sided Tape is usually a safer option.

 High-Strength Double-Sided Tape works with pretty much all flat objects: plastic, wax, wood, and metal.
 High-Strength Double-Sided Tape is also much better than Scotch when the material isn’t perfectly smooth.

 What kinds of materials is double-sided tape not good for?

 Double-sided tape isn’t a good choice for materials that are taller than they are wide because they can tip over.
 The exception is materials that are very soft, such as wax and foam, but there are still limits, which we estimate to be a height 1.5 times the width.
 For materials that are taller than they are wide, the Precision Fixturing and Toe Clamp Set is a preferable option.

 How hard is it to use double-sided tape?

 Where can I get double-sided tape?

-We sell Scotch Double-Sided Tape and High-Strength Double-Sided Tape in our store.
-You can also buy them online or, in the case of Scotch, from office supply stores.
+We sell High-Strength Double-Sided Tape in our store.
+You can also buy it online or, in the case of Scotch, from office supply stores.